keera-studios/keera-hails/README.md

 * Atze van der Ploeg
 * Simon Peyton Jones
 * Michał Gajda
-* I have given the following talks on reactive values and Hails.
-I thank the audiences of the talks listed above, who patientily listened to what I had to say and commented on my work.
+* I thank the audiences of the following talks on Reactive programming and Hails, for patientily listening to me complain about the state of the world and commenting on my work.
   * Haskell Symposium (2015), Vancouver, colocated with ICFP.
   * London (2014), Haskell Meetup
   * Nottingham (2014), FPLAD.